PragTob/cowboy_tester/README.md

 # CowboyTester

-Minimal app to demonstrate the behavior of cowboy killing processes off mid execution.
+Minimal phoenix app to demonstrate the behavior of cowboy killing processes off mid execution.

 ## Running it